-Welcome to the Stretton Grandison (NDP) First Draft Plan.
+Welcome to the Stretton Grandison, Eggleton, Canon Frome and Castle Frome (NDP) First Draft Plan.
+Hereafter it will be referred to as the Stretton Grandison Group NDP.
 Public consultation is a very important part of preparing Neighbourhood Development Plans and we need your views and comments to help us ensure the NDP for Stretton Grandison Group Parish truly reflects locally important issues and concerns.

-This document is published for informal public consultation from XX to XX 2019.
+This document is published for informal public consultation from Monday 3rd June to Saturday 29th June 2019.

-Work began on a Neighbourhood Development Plan for Stretton Grandison in 2016 when a steering group of local residents and parish councillors was set up to co-ordinate the plan's preparation and to oversee public consultation and engagement.
+Work began on a Neighbourhood Development Plan for the Stretton Grandison Group in 2016 when a steering group of local residents and parish councillors was set up to co-ordinate the plan's preparation and to oversee public consultation and engagement.
 An "Issues and Options" document was prepared and published for informal public consultation in early 2017, and following consideration of the responses to this process, in 2018 a call for sites was undertaken and a technical site assessment of all submitted sites was commissioned.
 This work has taken some time, but now the parish council is moving forward with the NDP and we are consulting on a First Draft Plan (Preferred Options).